-My dissertation, “Living in the Struggle: Black Power, Gay Liberation, and Women’s Liberation Movements in Atlanta, 1964-1996,” examines the activism of poor and working class people after the Civil Rights Act made Jim Crow illegal.
+My research explores how race, gender, and sexuality affected social movement organizing in the 20th century.
+My book manuscript, tentatively titled “Living in the Struggle: Black Power, Gay Liberation, and Women’s Liberation Movements in Atlanta, 1964-1996,” examines the activism of poor and working class African Americans after the Civil Rights Act made Jim Crow illegal.
 My research indicates that a diverse set of activists collaborated to assert control over federal antipoverty programs.
 This collaboration led to thousands of residents forming coalitions across racial, gender, and sexual lines to continue what they called “the struggle”: a decades long effort to make Atlanta a more just place.

-Last year, I taught “Race & Riots in American History, 1600—present” as the History Prize Instructor at Harvard University.
-I have also taught Introduction to African American History in the African & Afro-American Studies Department at Brandeis University.
-I am a member of the Graduate Tutorial Board in Studies of Women, Gender, and Sexuality and have led WGS junior tutorials on a range of topics including the gay liberation movement, Afrofuturism in literature, and HIV/AIDS treatment in Europe.
-I am the History Department tutor at Lowell House.
+I am currently co-teaching Black Art, Literature, & Politics with Ernest Mitchell.
+This past fall, I taught Queering the South: Race, Gender, & Sexuality in the American South and White Rage: Progress and Backlash in American History.
+Previously, I have taught Race & Riots in American History, 1600—present as Harvard's History Prize Instructor.
+I have also taught Introduction to African American History in the African & African American Studies Department at Brandeis University.
+I was a member of the Graduate Tutorial Board in Studies of Women, Gender, and Sexuality and led WGS tutorials on a range of topics including the gay liberation movement, Afrofuturism in literature, and HIV/AIDS treatment in Europe.

 I hold a B.A. in African American Studies & History from the University of Rochester.
 I finished 1 physical education credit shy of an A.A. degree at Jefferson Community College.
 Before starting graduate school, I worked for three years at the Legal Aid Society of Rochester.